KatherineMichel/katherinemichel.github.io/doc/blog/travel/los-angeles-2023.md

 After taking pics on Rodeo Drive, I decided to eat at Via Alloro.
 I knew if I didn't, I'd regret that I hadn't taken the opportunity to "rub shoulders" with the stars.

 The prices were surprisingly reasonable and the food was delicious.
 It felt like a surprisingly normal experience.
 The waiter told me that they do have "too many" celebs around.
 Sometimes, everywhere you look.
-A quick [google search](https://www.google.com/search?q=via+alloro+daily+mail&sca_esv=595179528&sxsrf=AM9HkKl7xam2HHlNbSzt-XLzlojjw9_Jug:1704229408712&source=lnms&sa=X&ved=2ahUKEwjvmpakzb-DAxWpkmoFHQsSDt0Q0pQJegQIBhAC&biw=1440&bih=699&dpr=2#ip=1) reveals some of the many celebs.
+A quick google search<!--https://www.google.com/search?q=via+alloro+daily+mail&sca_esv=595179528&sxsrf=AM9HkKl7xam2HHlNbSzt-XLzlojjw9_Jug:1704229408712&source=lnms&sa=X&ved=2ahUKEwjvmpakzb-DAxWpkmoFHQsSDt0Q0pQJegQIBhAC&biw=1440&bih=699&dpr=2#ip=1)--> reveals some of the many celebs.

 I had the Fettuccini Boscaiola.
 Having never heard of this dish, I wasn't quite sure what it would be like, but I thought it sounded good.
 It was delicious!